 First off, you have to collect the necessary information to be included on your contractor invoice.
-Basically, it contains the name of the contract members, name of the potential customer, address, contact details. invoice number, description of services and goods including their price and quantity, additional fees, total amount, and terms or conditions for payment.
+Basically, it contains the name of the contractors, name of the potential customer, address, contact details. invoice number, description of services, and goods including their price and quantity, additional fees, total amount, and terms or conditions for payment.
 Also, do not forget to indicate the invoice header.
 State that it is a contractor invoice.

 In this part, you have to be meticulous and keen on placing the details of the service invoices and product invoices you offered.
 Be particular on the items you have listed.

 Based on an article on invoice.2go.com, be specific rather than general with your line items list.
 Instead of listing "materials" as a single cost, list each on a row.
 For instance, paint, nails, plywood, and etc. Attaching receipts to back up your charges is also a good idea.

 Layout all the elements in your contractor invoice appropriately.
 It will provide a professional and well-organized outlook that will help you and your customers locate important details.